Tu Language Reference

 • Lowercase identifier → h("tag", props, children) (HTML element)

-• Uppercase identifier → Callee(args, [children]) (component function call). tsserver sees the call as a real function — hover, goto-definition, and completion all work on the component name.
+• Uppercase identifier → Callee(props) (component function call). tsserver sees the call as a real function — hover, goto-definition, and completion all work on the component name.

 Bare tag with children